usuaero/Optix/README.txt

     dx(float,optional)
     - Step size to be used in finite difference methods.
 Defaults to 0.001

-    alpha_d(float,optional)
-    - Step size to be used in line searches.
-If not specified, the step size will be calculated from the predicted optimum of the approximation.
-Not defined for SQP.

-    alpha_mult(float,optional)
-    - Factor by which alpha is adjusted during each iteration of the line search.
-Defaults to n_search.
-Not defined for SQP.

-    line_search(string,optional)
-    - Specifies which type of line search should be conducted in the search direction.
-The following types are possible:
-        "bracket" - backets minimum and finds vertex of parabola formed by 3 minimum points
-        "quadratic" - fits a quadratic to the search points and finds vertex Defaults to bracket.
-Not defined for SQP algorithm.

-    n_search(int,optional)
-    -Number of points to be considered in the search direction.
-Defaults to
-    8. Not defined for SQP algorithm.

     max_iterations(int,optional)
     -Maximum number of iterations for the optimization algorithm.
 Defaults to inf.

-    wolfe_armijo(float,optional)
-    -Value of c1 in the Wolfe conditions.
-Defaults to 1e-4.

-    wolfe_curv(float,optional)
-    -Value of c2 in the Wolfe conditions.
-Defaults to 0.9 for BGFS.

 Output
 ------